 As computer technology in the field of emergency medical services continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College Reese campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
-In order to take exams, students must have their user name and password.

 ALL STUDENTS ARE EXPECTED TO KNOW THEIR SPC STUDENT USER NAME AND PASSWORD.

 COMPUTER LAB USAGE